Flying Fish Company: Description and history

 The 17-seat restaurant has an outdoor fire pit and picnic tables.
 According to Portland Monthly, "The restaurant was inspired by the hybrid seafood market and fish and chips shop his family owned when he was growing up in the late 80s and early 90s, taking bits and pieces from seafood restaurants he admired up and down the West Coast and around the world."
 In January 2022, Gildersleeve opened a food cart on the Burnside restaurant's patio called ChefShack.
 Andi Prewitt of Willamette Week wrote, "The new kitchen is meant to complement the existing menu of cod, steelhead and salmon in everything from tacos to sandwiches to burgers—as well as the popular daily selection of shucked oysters.
 And in an unusual move, there will be a rotating cast of people helming the outdoor kitchen, the first of whom is Trever Gilbert (formerly of Departure and RingSide Fish House)."
 The menu includes ceviche, glass-noodle salad, carrots and cashews in yellow curry, oysters, and arroz con coco (sticky rice, raisins, chiles, and chocolate).

 Following "a few weeks of robust sales", the restaurant closed temporarily because of the COVID-19 pandemic.
 In November, six heaters were stolen.
+In 2023, Flying Fish hosted a shucking competition in which members of the public could challenge staff.
+The business has been a vendor at the Portland Night Market.